HCorte/GreenFlow/README.md

 ## Streamlit Report

-* Option to have an instantaneuous detailed analysis of your data on Streamlit.
+* Option to have a brief detailed analysis of your data on Streamlit.

 * Please click on the following link and upload your parquet file: https://dataops.streamlit.app/